ghms28/italy-intangibles/README.md

 Finding out that the top 5 countries are also the top 10 performers in the ratio of intangibles, we selected ```UK, DE, FR, IT, NL``` as the top 5 performers for further investigation.

-Step 0 – General Insights:
+### Step 0 – General Insights:
 - Comparison of Italy vs EU and Top 5/X EU countries:
   - Trends in total intangible investment as a percentage of total (tangible + intangible) investments.
   ![01-Intangible amount yearly](figures/01-intangible_eu_yearly.png)
   As shown in the above chart, Italy has been investing more in Intangibles over the years.
 But from around the year 2010, the growth in investment rate of intangibles in the top 3 countries UK, France, and Germany, has been more than Italy, and Italy has been almost on par with the  Netherlands and Sweden in terms of growth in intangible investments.
   One finding worth mentioning is that Germany has been seriously investing more in intangibles since 2010 and has well passed France in that regard.

-  The intersection of the top 10 sectors in which these 3 countries had the largest growth of intagible investment are as follows: ```Administrative and support service activities, Financial and insurance activities, Human health and social work activities, Information and communication, Manufacturing, Professional, scientific and technical activities, Public administration and defence; compulsory social security, Wholesale and retail trade; repair of motor vehicles and motorcycles```
+  The intersection of the top 10 sectors in which these 3 countries had the largest growth of intangible investment are as follows: ```Administrative and support service activities, Financial and insurance activities, Human health and social work activities, Information and communication, Manufacturing, Professional, scientific and technical activities, Public administration and defence; compulsory social security, Wholesale and retail trade; repair of motor vehicles and motorcycles```

   How these 3 countries, Italy and the Netherlands, performed in these sectors from an intangible investment perspective:
     | Country     | Average changes (%) | Average changes Millions of Euros |